bd2kccd/causal-rest-api/README.md

 ## Installation

+The following installation instructions are supposed to be used by the server admin who deploys this API server.
+API users can skip this section and just start reading from the [API Usage and Examples](https://github.com/bd2kccd/causal-rest-api#api-usage-and-examples) section.

 ### Dependencies

 If you want to run this API server and expose the API to your users, you'll first need to have the [Causal Web Application](https://github.com/bd2kccd/causal-web) installed and running.
 Your API users will use this web app to create their user accounts before they can consume the API.